jossgamerYT156/Lilly_DWM_Titus_Modification/README.md

 I just grabbed that code and made slight modifications to fit my needs to edit code that works out of the box.
 Apologies to Chris for brutally destroying his nice syntax.

+More notes: I am still working on some things, so expect no changes for some time, as well, please support the original for of this fork by Chris Titus.